 Legally speaking, paternity leave is the time a new father takes off work for the birth, adoption, or foster care placement of a new child.
 Though few men take paternity leave, both state and federal law provide new fathers with a right to take paternity leave.
 California's Paid Family Leave law even entitles a new father to partial pay, up to a cap, during his paternity leave.

-In California, most new dads who have worked at their employer for at least 1 year and 1,250 hours are entitled to 12 weeks of job-protected leave to help their partner recover from childbirth or to bond with their new baby.
-Eight of these weeks are partially-paid through the State Paid Family Leave program.
-The other four weeks may be unpaid.
+Under the California Family Rights Act (CFRA), most new dads who have worked at their employer for at least 1 year and 1,250 hours are entitled to 12 weeks of paternity leave to help their partner recover from childbirth or to bond with their new baby.
+In addition, 8 of these weeks are partially paid through the State Paid Family Leave program.
+The other 4 weeks may be unpaid.

 What Laws Provide New Dads with the Right to Paternity Leave in California?